Best Running Watch – Guide For the Top GPS Sports Watches

 Garmin’s watches also have problems with power alerts and power zone support HOWEVER their CIQ infrastructure has allowed STRYD to produce the POWER RACE APP as an acceptable workaround.

-The Garmin 235 is a fine choice for the power runner but it is about to be replaced by the Forerunner 245 and it’s CIQ/app systems is NOT going to be updated so Spartan 5 is the winner.
+The Garmin 235 is a fine choice for the power runner but it is about to be replaced by the Forerunner 245 and it’s CIQ/app systems is NOT going to be updated so Suunto 5 is the winner.
 It’s further supported in its win by its impressive range of features that the POWER RUNNER is likely to also be interested in.

-HEADS UP: As of October 2017 there is now a STRYD app for Apple’s WatchOS.
+HEADS UP: There is a STRYD app for Apple’s WatchOS.
 And it’s surprisingly cool.

-The problem is maps.
+The problem is the maps.
 Sort-of important for navigation, I’ve heard.
 If you want navigation then it might be easier to use your car’s satnav, a paper map or a top-end cycling computer!
+But if you have to squeeze a map onto a tiny watch that you can’t read that well then it has to be the Garmin Fenix 6.
+The 6/6X are bigger than the 5/5+/6s so get one of those.